serialized-io/docs.serialized.io/basics/getting-started/aggregating-events.md

 ---
 description: >-
-  Projections can also be configured to merge events from different feeds which makes it easy to build things such as reporting features or similar.
+  Projections can also be configured to merge events from different aggregates which makes it easy to build things such as reporting features or similar.
 ---